opal/opal-rspec/README.md

   * Time based matching is not yet tested
   * Arity checking is not enabled by default in Opal but it can be.
 It's not currently enabled because it broke a lot of Opal specs.
 As a result, any matcher use (particularly respond_to) that depends on arity checking will not work
 * Mocks
-  * any_instance_of causes runner to crash due to issues with redefining the === operator, which breaks a case statement inside Hooks#find_hook
+  * allow_any_instance/any_instance_of/any_instance will not work and may cause runner to crash due to issues with redefining the === operator, which breaks a case statement inside Hooks#find_hook
-  * Mocking string (and probably any bridged/native class) does not work in Opal 0.8
+  * mocking string (and probably any bridged/native class) does not work in Opal 0.8
+  * mocking class methods (including `::new`) is currently broken
-  * class_double is not supported (it depends on ClassVerifyingDouble inheriting from Module to support transferring nested constants, but that doesn't work on Opal)
+  * class_double/class_spy are not supported (it depends on ClassVerifyingDouble inheriting from Module to support transferring nested constants, but that doesn't work on Opal)
+  * object_spy is not supported (depends on proper initializer behavior in ObjectVerifyingDoubleMethods)
+  * verifying partial doubles do not fully work yet
+  * chaining and_return after do...end does not work
 * Formatters must be supplied as full classes (otherwise Opal tries to load them from inside the Loader class)
 * A lot of backports/monkey patches to Opal classes/methods are done to make this work on Opal 0.8.
 That means some things might work in your tests that do not work without opal-rspec.
 You can explore the opal/opal/rspec/fixes/opal directory to see what is being changed.
 All of the monkey patches check to see if the feature is "broken" before they apply themselves.